c-blake/nio/db-bench.md

 ```sh
 nio f -s *.sc G1_1e8_1e2_0_0.csv
 ```
-This takes about 130 seconds & 130 MiB for me, but could probably be brought down to about 60% of that time with some re-used temporary variables rather than malloc-free cycles in the parser, but the bigger speed-up would be parallelizing the parsing which could probably yield single digit seconds.
-Then all you have is a lot of L1 resident hash tables managing the string -> dense integers ids.
-Note that performance-wise it is virtually always better to do this hashing exactly once, at induction of data into your system.
+This takes about 130 seconds & 130 MiB for me.

 Anyway, you get:
 ```sh